c4cs-2/c4cs-2.github.io/_commands/basics/rm.md

 ### `rm -f <filename>`

-The `-f` flag indicates an "force deletion."
+The `-f` flag indicates a "force deletion."
 Normally, when we try to delete a "write protected" file (meaning that you can't write to the file) using rm command, the terminal prompt for confirmation of deletion.
 However, if we use the -f flag, the write protected file would be deleted immediately.

 ~~~ bash
 $ ls -l # showing that we can't write to a.txt b.txt c.txt